wryun/pif/README.md

 clean up base types to act like struct types
   - add some functions to them

-[] grouping and associated types:
-  [x=1 y=2] -> it's a structy thing (also can stick type in front of to assert).
-Commas optional [x, y,] -> it's a list.
-Commas required to avoid ambiguity.
-  ['x':1; 'y':2;] -> it's a dict (single instruction on LHS to avoid ambiguity, semi-colon to avoid
-                                  confusing with list and select operators below)

   -> syntax for copying and deleting?
   -> can also assert type on creation: